HomeAbout the Scholarship FAQPrevious Winners

 • Applicants must be US Citizens.

-• A minimum score of 1500 on the SAT or a 34 on the ACT exam is required.
+• A minimum score of 1500 on the SAT exam is required.
+“Super scores” (combining multiple test sittings) are not accepted.
 Please submit a copy of your exam score with your scholarship application.

-• A $10,000 scholarship check will be paid directly to the US college or university at which the applicant is accepted for full time enrollment with a designation to apply the funds toward payment of the applicant’s tuition.
+• The $15,000 scholarship check will be paid directly to the U.S. college or university at which the applicant enrolls full‑time, with a designation that the funds be applied toward tuition.

 Guidelines